Introduction

 Case Studies

 Let’s take a look at some real-life examples to better understand the implications of the deportation of migrants for sex offenses.
-These case studies illustrate the complexities and human stories behind the headlines.
+These case studies illustrate the complexities and human stories behind the headlines, revealing not only the legal ramifications but also the profound personal impacts on individuals and families involved.

 Case Study 1: The Misunderstood Offender